The role of culture is that it's the form through which we as a society reflect on who we are, where we've been, where we hope to be. — Wendell Pierce

-This is an excerpt from my interview with Kory Wilcoxson about his community’s initiative called Compassionate Lexington, and their annual program Lex Gives Back.
+This is an excerpt from my interview with Kory Wilcoxson about his community’s Compassionate Lexington initiative, and their program, Lex Gives Back.

 Kory Wilcoxson: